 With square and flat braid pickup, after you get used to the idea of choosing whether or not to turn loops, the braiding process is mostly about counting your rows as you braid.
 In the video, I show how to find your place by examining your loops if you happen to forget what row you are on.

 The two braids above have regular, repeating pick-up patterns, with a regular number of rows to each repeat.
 That’s because I chose to have the pattern repeat regularly.
 With pick-up, the pattern doesn’t have to repeat regularly – in fact, pattern variation is a hallmark of pick-up patterning.
-You could think of the braid below as a patchwork of a few automatic bicolor patterns randomly pieced together, or as planned motifs, but either way, it’s still pick-up patterning.
+You could think of the braid below as a patchwork of a few automatic bicolor patterns randomly pieced together, or as planned-out pick-up motifs, but either way, it’s still pick-up patterning.
 In Pick-up 2 (Rock Your Square Braid), I sort of falsely implied that switching between automatic patterns is different from “real pick-up”, when really it isn’t!

 The combo-pattern braids above have extra-long pattern repeats, but a regularly repeating pick-up pattern may also have a very short repeat.

 Below are two 7-loop braids, both with variations of the pattern that I’m calling here Dark-Light Alternations.
 Charts for both are further down.
-The 5-row alternations pattern (black/blue braid) must be done using pickup if you are braiding a 7-loop braid, whereas the 7-row alternations pattern in the white/blue braid is an ‘automatic’ bicolor pattern for a 7-loop braid: you start with all your dark shanks ‘up’ and light shanks ‘down’ and braid a flat braid with the same moves throughout.
+The pattern in the white/blue braid (bottom of photo) is an ‘automatic’ bicolor pattern for a 7-loop braid: you start with all your dark shanks ‘up’ and light shanks ‘down’ and braid a flat braid with the same moves throughout.
 It has a 7-row Dark-Light alternation.
 (I usually call this automatic pattern a “50-50 Zig-zag” when I’m teaching it as a standard bicolor pattern, with no connection to pickup patterning.)